HelloWorld-n/HashDefine/README.md

 * `--ltz`
 。

-Time is displayed in local timezone。
+Displayed time is in local timezone。

 # **DualTimezone**